 As described in Notes 1 and 9 to the consolidated financial statements, the Company accounts for its private placement warrants based on an assessment of the warrant's specific terms and the applicable accounting standards.
 The warrant liability is stated at fair value at each reporting period with the change in fair value recorded on the consolidated statement of operations and comprehensive loss.
 The fair value of the warrants on the date of issuance and on each remeasurement date is estimated using a Black-Scholes option pricing model which includes inputs such as the Company's stock price, exercise price per share, and the number of private placement warrants outstanding.
 Assumptions used in the model are subjective and require significant judgment, and include implied volatility and the risk-free interest rate.
 As of December 31, 2020, 7,333,333 private placement warrants remained outstanding at a fair value of \$21.2 million resulting in \$13.4 million of expense related to the change in fair value of the warrant liability for the year ended December 31, 2020.
 As disclosed by management, the Company has revised the consolidated financial statements as of and for the year ended December 31, 2020 to account for the private placement warrants as liabilities on its consolidated balance sheets.

-The principal considerations for our determination that performing procedures relating to the accounting for and valuation of the private placement warrants is a critical audit matter are (i) the significant judgment by management when determining the accounting for and valuation of the private placement warrants; (ii) the high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating audit evidence related to the accounting for the private placement warrants and management's significant assumption related to implied volatility; (iii) the audit effort involved the use of professionals with specialized skill and knowledge; and (iv) as disclosed by management, a material weakness related to the evaluation of settlement features used to determine the classification of certain warrant instruments existed as of December 31, 2020.
+The principal considerations for our determination that performing procedures relating to the accounting for and valuation of the private placement warrants; (ii) the high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating audit evidence related to the accounting for the private placement warrants; (ii) the high degree of skill and knowledge; and (iv) as disclosed by management, a material weakness related to the evaluation of settlement features used to determine the classification of certain warrant instruments existed as of December 31, 2020.